ksinha49/ai-workloads/docs/file_ingestion_workflow.md

   **start_ingestion**.

 **start_ingestion**
-: Starts the ingestion Step Function referenced by `IngestionStateMachineArn` with `states:startExecution.sync`.
+: Triggers the RAG ingestion Step Function referenced by `IngestionStateMachineArn` using `states:startExecution.sync`.
 JSONata expressions pull `documentId`, `ingest_params`, `collection_name`, `file_guid` and `file_name` from the input and build the nested JSON payload for the downstream state machine.